 Vulnerability and Risk Assessment Methods

-This course takes place in Sri Lanka or alternative field location, and includes one week of theory lectures and two weeks of field work/visit
+This course takes place in South Asia (India, Sri Lanka or Nepal), and includes one week of theory lectures and two weeks of field work/visit.
+In 2020 the course takes place in India.

 Assessing vulnerabilities and risks is a crucial task in any serious attempt to substantially reduce disaster losses.
 Without an understanding of the relevant risks, it is impossible to effectively prepare for or reduce them.